~Zip Zabel 1891 (Cubs 1913-1915)

 ~Ben Zobrist 1981 (Cubs 2016)

 The Cubs signed the 2-time all-star 10-year veteran fresh off his World Series win the Kansas City Royals.
 Zobrist had the best years of his very good career when Joe Maddon was his manager in Tampa Bay.
 The super-utility man led the Rays to the World Series in 2008.
 His acquisition was the reason the Cubs traded Starlin Castro to the Yankees.
 In his first season in Chicago Zobrist did not disappoint.
 He was named the All-Star game starter (at 2nd base), hit 18 homers and drove in 76 runs, while playing all over the field.
 By the time the playoffs began, Javy Baez had claimed the full-time second base job and Zobrist was in left field.
 He saved his greatest moments for the biggest stage, winning the World Series MVP award after hitting .357 and delivering big hits in crucial moments, including the game winning RBI in Game 7.
 Zobrist was injured most of 2017, but played through those nagging injuries.
 It affected him at the plate (particularly from the right side).
 He hit 12 homers and drove in 50, but batted only .232.
 His postseason magic didn’t return either.
 Zobrist was hitless in the NLCS.
+In 2018, Zobrist bounced back.
+He flirted with the batting title most of the season, finishing at .305.
+His power numbers were down a bit (only 9 homers), but he was probably the club’s most consistent player.

 ~Julio Zuleta 1975 (Cubs 2000-2001)